Assays and Services

 Mass cytometry merges the high-throughput single cell analysis of flow cytometry with the specificity and resolution of mass spectrometry to allow highly multi-parametric single cell analysis of heterogeneous cell samples.
 The HIMC leads one of the world’s most active and comprehensive mass cytometry immune monitoring programs, serving multiple investigators and studies at ISMMS as well as other academic and industry collaborations.
-The center currently houses a CyTOF2 and a Helios mass cytometer (Fluidigm Inc.), both of which are capable of simultaneously measuring over 40 parameters across millions of single cells in a single biological sample.
+The center currently houses three Helios mass cytometer.
 The HIMC has integrated these instruments as part of a comprehensive mass cytometry pipeline supported by three dedicated technical specialists and includes optimized sample processing SOPs, a reagent bank of over 500 metal-conjugated antibodies, a range of optimized immune profiling panels, custom antibody conjugation services and an efficient data processing pipeline to facilitate analysis and integration of complex cytometry datasets.
 We have extensive experience with all aspects of the mass cytometry workflow, having processed over 5000 samples for mass cytometry studies spanning a diverse range of sample types.

 Importantly, mass cytometry can be used for comprehensive phenotypic characterization of single cells in biospecimens, but it can also be used for sophisticated functional studies such as multiplexed intracellular cytokine detection, and measurement signaling pathways through dynamic protein phosphorylation.